etcd-cpp-apiv3/etcd-cpp-apiv3/README.md

 The _etcd-cpp-apiv3_ should work well with etcd > 3.0.
 Feel free to issue an issue to us on Github when you encounter problems when working with etcd 3.x releases.

+## Sync vs. Async runtime

+There are various discussion about whether to support a user-transparent multi-thread executor in the background, or, leaving the burden of thread management to the user (e.g., see [issue#100](https://github.com/etcd-cpp-apiv3/etcd-cpp-apiv3/issues/100) for more discussion about the implementation of underlying thread model).

+The _etcd-cpp-apiv3_ library supports both synchronous and asynchronous runtime, in two separate library as follows:

+- etcd-cpp-api-core: the synchronous runtime, provides a blocking-style API and the users are responsible for handling dispatch the request into separate thread to avoid been blocked by waiting for response.
+  - target found by cmake: `ETCD_CPP_CORE_LIBRARIES`

+- etcd-cpp-api: the asynchronous runtime backed by the `pplx` library from [cpprestsdk](https://github.com/microsoft/cpprestsdk), where a `boost::asio::io_context` and a pool of threads is used to run the asynchronous operations in the background.
+By default the number of threads in the thread pool equals to `std::thread::hardware_concurrency()`.
+  - target found by cmake: `ETCD_CPP_LIBRARIES`

+We encourage the users to use the asynchronous runtime by default, as it provides more flexibility and convenient APIs and less possibilities for errors that block the main thread.
+However, please note that the asynchronous runtime will setup a thread pool in the background.

+Note that `etcd-cpp-api-core` and `etcd-cpp-api` are two separate target and don't depends on each other.
+You should depends on either of them in your program.

 ## Usage

 ```c++